-Excel single cell trick to get the latest stock or currency rate
+Excel trick uses a single cell to get the latest stock or exchange rate

-Here’s an Excel trick to grab a recent stock price or currency exchange rate using a single cell.
-It bypasses the multiple steps needed for the Stock/Currency data type then linking that info to other places in a workbook.
+Here’s the Excel trick to grab a recent stock price or currency exchange rate using a single cell.
+It bypasses the multiple steps needed for the Stock/Currency data type and the annoying lack of configuration in the standard stock/currency data type.

-The single cell trick makes for a more compact and easy to understand workbook.
+The single cell trick makes for more compact and workbook plus letting you select from different currency combinations using variables.
 We’ll explain how it works and the downsides.
-In case the single cell method isn’t enough, we’ll explain the standard method too.
+In case the single cell method isn’t enough, also we’ll explain the standard method too.

-We’ll make use of the StockHistory() function to get a single price instead of the usual table of results.
+We’ll make use of the StockHistory() function in a tricky way to get a single price instead of the usual table of results.
 It looks like this for a stock price or currency rate.

 As you can see, we’re using StockHistory in an unconventional way.
 Instead of getting a series of results with dates and prices, we’ve tweaked the StockHistory() parameters to a just one date and a single result.